What I learned this summer about selling

-This summer I have traveled, worked and enjoyed cultural aspects of life in Tokyo, Miami, London, Amsterdam, Paris, Madrid, Munich and soon I will return to the cultural outpost of Burning Man, Black Rock City in Nevada, USA.
+This summer I have travelled, worked and enjoyed cultural aspects of life in Tokyo, Miami, London, Amsterdam, Paris, Madrid, Munich and soon I will return to the cultural outpost of Burning Man, Black Rock City in Nevada, USA.

-What comes to me are how the cultural norms of society forms our behavioral norms, especially in selling.
+What comes to me are how the cultural norms of society forms our behavioural norms, especially in selling.
 The sales situation puts everything to the test: listening, collaboration, convincing, structure and finally trust.
 Once trust is created a sale can take place.
 And getting to trust is a matter of understanding culture of the client.

 From working with American sales people I learnt the importance of personal success, as the US society more or less is built upon personal achievements.